Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Construction of the equilibrium

-\end{theorem} \begin{proof} Note that $H^{\ast}$ is a bounded function being a solution of heat equation with a bounded terminal condition.
-Thus, the conditions (\ref{a:Hintegrability}) and (\ref{a:Xintegrability}) are automatically satisfied.
-Moreover, Theorem \ref{t:insider} yields that $X^*$ is a $(P^v,\cF^I)$-semimartingale and $\bbP^v(H^*(1,Y^*_1)=v)=1$.
-Thus, Proposition \ref{p:ioptimality} yields that $X$ is admissible and optimal strategy for the insider given $H^*$.
+\begin{pf} Note that $H^{\ast}$ is a bounded function being a solution of heat equation with a bounded terminal condition.
+Thus, conditions (\ref{a:Hintegrability}) and (\ref{a:Xintegrability}) are automatically satisfied.
+Moreover, Theorem~\ref{t:insider} yields that $X^*$ is a $(P^v,\cF^I)$-semimartingale and $\bbP^v(H^*(1,Y^*_1)=v)=1$.
+Thus, Proposition~\ref{p:ioptimality} yields that $X$ is admissible and optimal strategy for the insider given $H^*$.